Scene I

 EPIMETHEUS:

-What's there in your brain that makes it so sane?
+What's there in your brain that makes it

 That Hope in your wisdom you cannot explain?